Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 9. Nutricost Omega-3 Triple Strength — Best Value

 Nutricost has disrupted the supplement market by offering third-party tested products at prices that undercut established brands significantly.
-Their Triple Strength Omega-3 continues that pattern: high EPA + DHA concentration, ISO-accredited lab testing, and a cost per serving that's hard to beat.
+Their Triple Strength Omega-3 continues that pattern: high EPA + DHA concentration (1,200mg EPA and 850mg DHA per serving), ISO-accredited lab testing, and a cost per serving that's hard to beat.

 Buy Now On Amazon